 - not receive Home and Community-Based Waiver Services.

-The family with whom the eligible family member is residing must:
+The family with whom the eligible family member is a residing must:

 - reside in the State of Oklahoma;